DavidWeid/Bamazon/README.md

   - Item Price
   - Item Stock

-After displaying all items, the application prompts the user
+After displaying all items, the application prompts the user twice
 >Please enter the product ID of your desired item
+>Please enter the desired quantity
 - - -